DawidStal/stock-news/README.md

 ## Stock News
-The Stock News Alert System is a program that monitors the price of a chosen stock and sends SMS notifications if the stock price changes by more than 3% within a single day.
+The Stock News Alert System is a program that monitors the daily price of a chosen stock and sends SMS notifications if the stock price changes by more than 3% within a single day.

 It uses following APIs:
 - [Alpha Vantage API](https://www.alphavantage.co/) to get stock price information.